-The block diagram above also contains a hierarchy looking like this:
+The block diagram above also contains a hierarchy const_multiply, which looks like this:

-Containing a custom IP for multiple a stream of numbers by a constant and a DMA engine for transferring the data.
-As streams are involved and we need correctly handle TLAST for the DMA engine the HLS code is a little more complex with additional pragmas and types but the complete code is still relatively short.
+Said hierarchy contains a custom IP with an input and output stream, an AXI4-Lite interface as well as a DMA engine for transferring the data.
+The custom IP multiply the value of data in the input stream by constant and outputs the result without modifying the rest of signals.
+As streams are involved we need to handle TLAST appropriately for the DMA engine.
+The HLS code is a little bit more complex with additional pragmas and types but the complete code is still relatively short.

+'''

+#include "ap_axi_sdata.h"

-''' typedef ap_axiu<32,1,1,1> stream_type;
+typedef ap_axiu<32,1,1,1> stream_type;